mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 ## Additional Information

 ### Default Database Container {#default-db}
- The default `docker-compose.yml` has a `db` service which automatically starts a Postgres database server container called `mathesar_db`.
-This service allows you to immediately start using Mathesar to store data in a Postgres database without administering a separate Postgres server outside Mathesar.
+ The default `docker-compose.yml` includes a `db` service that automatically starts a Postgres database server container called `mathesar_db`.
+ This service allows you to  start using Mathesar immediately to store data in a Postgres database without administering a separate Postgres server outside Mathesar.

 The `db` service runs on the [internal docker compose port](https://docs.docker.com/compose/compose-file/compose-file-v3/#expose) `5432`.
-The internal port is not bound to the host, to prevent conflict with other services running on port `5432`.
+The internal port is not bound to the hostto avoid conflicts with other services running on port `5432`.

  Additionally, it comes with a default database and a superuser; this database can come in handy for storing Mathesar's [metadata](../configuration/#django_database_url).
   The credentials for the Default database are